Cool Water: Number 3 of the Top 100 Western Songs of All Time

 Rango (2011)

 "Rango" is a 2011 computer-animated Western comedy.
 The title character, voiced by Johnny Depp, is a pet chameleon.
-His owners' car is in an accident and his terrarium is ejected.
-Stranded in the Mojave Desert, he goes looking for water, narrowly avoids being eaten by a hawk, and ends up in a town called "Dirt."
-The inhabitant's of this outpost desperately need a new sheriff.
+His owner's car is in an accident, and his terrarium is ejected.
+Stranded in the Mojave Desert, he looks for water, narrowly avoids being eaten by a hawk, and ends up in a town called "Dirt."
+The inhabitants of this outpost desperately need a new sheriff.
 Their water comes in through a mysterious rite at noon on Wednesdays.
 Hank Williams' version of "Cool Water" is used in this scene.

 Cool Water